What is gamelan?

 Gamelan music is the traditional music of Indonesia.
 The gamelan is a family of instruments such as gongs, chimes, drums, and xylophones.
 It is very accessible and communal, and everyone’s contribution is equally important.
 Our gamelan courses mainly use gamelan orchestras from Java.

 Gamelan encourages players to develop confidence and transferable life and work skills, since it’s easy to learn the basics and you don’t need previous musical experience.
-Gamelan also has a philosophy of behaviour – about equality, respect, co-operation, and reflection – that helps players focus their behaviour, and better understand how they can work more effectively with others.
+Gamelan also has a philosophy of behaviour – about equality, respect, co-operation, and reflection – that helps players work more effectively with others.

 This is a typical Good Vibrations gamelan course: